smartems/smartems/docs/sources/plugins/developing/backend-plugins-guide.md

 The backend plugin feature is implemented with the [HashiCorp plugin system](https://github.com/hashicorp/go-plugin) which is a Go plugin system over RPC. smartEMS server launches each plugin as a subprocess and communicates with it over RPC.
 This approach has a number of benefits:

-- Plugins can't crash your grafana process: a panic in a plugin doesn't panic the server.
+- Plugins can't crash your smartems process: a panic in a plugin doesn't panic the server.
 - Plugins are easy to develop: just write a Go application and `go build` (or use any other language which supports gRPC).
 - Plugins can be relatively secure: The plugin only has access to the interfaces and args given to it, not to the entire memory space of the process.